Using the CLI

 threadlines check --fullThis shows compliant, attention, and not_relevant items.
 Can be combined with any review option:

-threadlines check --branch feature/x --fullExit Codes
+threadlines check --commit abc123 --fullExit Codes

 Threadline uses exit codes for CI/CD integration: